fajarrhnn/sosmedinaja/README.md

 ### Accounts

-- User Authentication and Authorization. (under development)
+- User Authentication and Authorization. (done ✅)
 - Edit Profile. (soon)
 - Add photo as user avatar. (soon)

 ### User Action

-- Create a post with a picture and description. (soon)
+- Create a post with a picture and description. (under development)
 - Like, comment, and share posts. (soon)